sindriing/minereaper/README.md

   Requires Pillow, pyautogui and mss (and... well see Warning section)

 ## Warning
   The code is **highly** screen and OS specific.
 I made this work on my *13 inch 2016 Macbook pro* which has a (2560 x 1600) display with double pixel density.
-A lot of the code has to be literally pixel perfect so this probably won't work out of the box on different displays/operating systems and making it compatible with multiple device types just sounds like a chore.
+A lot of the mouse movements need to be pixel perfect so this probably won't work out of the box on different displays/operating systems and making it compatible with multiple device types just sounds like a chore.